-Kansas is a state located in the Midwestern region of the United States of America.
+Kansas is located in the Midwestern region of the United States of America.
 It shares borders with Nebraska, Missouri, Oklahoma, and Colorado.
-The name Kansas is derived from the Kansa American Tribe which translates as "People of the south wind" and is divided in 105 counties with 628 cities.
+The name Kansas is derived from the Kansa American Tribe which translates to, "People of the south wind" and is divided in 105 counties with 628 cities.

 Kansas was originally inhabited by Native American Tribes.
-The first European that arrived in the area was Spanish Conqueror, Francisco Vazquez de Coronado in 1541.
-In 1803, the majority of Kansas was controlled by the United States of America following the Louisiana Purchase except for Southwest Kansas which still belonged to Spain, Mexico, and the Republic of Texas until 1848, when the lands were given to the United States of America.
+The first European to arrive in the area was Spanish Conqueror, Francisco Vazquez de Coronado in 1541.
+In 1803, the majority of Kansas was controlled by the United States of America following the Louisiana Purchase except for Southwest Kansas which still belonged to Spain, Mexico, and the Republic of Texas until 1848, when control of the lands was relinquished to the United States of America.
 Kansas became the official 34th state of the United States of America on January 29th, 1861.